MISS-ABMS/firefighters/firefighters odd.md

 ### Purpose

+The modelling excercise purpose is didactical.

 The objective of the model is to understand if the number of groups of communicating firefighters has an effect on the efficiency of the fire fighting brigade when initially a fire breaks out in a forested plot randomly picked.

 ### Entities, state variables and scales

-Cells : state (forest, clear, fire)
+Cells: state (forest, clear, fire, hash)
-Firefighters : state (patrolling, fighting) ; group-id
+Firefighters: activity (patrolling, fighting) ; colleagues of the same group.
+Groups: list of firefighters of the group.

-Spatial scales: cells = 1 spatial unit = 100m, 30 x 30 cells (3000m x 3000m) in a non-torus world.
+Spatial scales: 1 cell = 1 spatial unit = 100m x 100m, 30 x 30 cells (3000m x 3000m) in a non-torus world.
-Temporal scale: time step of 1h corresponding to 1 movement of patrolling of the firefighters and the spread of fire to neighboring cells.
+Temporal scales: time step of 1h, simulations end when there is no fire on the world.

 ### Process overview and scheduling
 Each time step first the fire is propagated from the cells already in fires to their neighbors (SM 1 - fire propagation); second the firefighters patroll and fight the fires (SM 2 - firefighters activity) and third, if the communication is ON the firefighters HELP (SM3 TO DEFINE).

+corresponding to 1 movement of patrolling of the firefighters and the spread of fire to neighboring cells.

 ## Design concepts